auth0/docs/articles/protocols/oauth2/oauth-state.md

 ---
 title: State Parameter
-description: Explains how to use the state parameter in authentication requests to help prevent CSRF attacks.
+description: Explains how to use the state parameter in authentication requests to help prevent CSRF attacks and restore state
 topics:
     - protocols
     - oauth